 A half km further on, at spot height 197, grid ref 261899, the third section of the Three Lochs Way begins at the southern terminus of the "Yankee Road".
 This road was built by the Americans as part of the "Lease Lend" arrangements at the beginning of World War II.
 This is also the southern entrance to a Ministry of Defence Training Area

 If you have booked accommodation in Garelochhead, this is a good location to arrange for your hosts to pick you up.
 Otherwise access down to Garelochhead is a further 2 km along the Yankee Road at grid ref.
-250916 where you can get down to Garelochhead by a zig - zag and partly trackless 1.5km route, temporarily waymarked by Three Lochs Way discs and red & white tape (purple dots on OS map).
+250916, marked by a building and a gate where you can get down to Garelochhead by a zig - zag and partly trackless 1.5km route, temporarily waymarked by Three Lochs Way discs (purple dots on OS map).
 You begin by going through the gate on the west side of the road before heading south for 400 m following the fence line down to a dry stane dyke where you turn right.
-Now follow the dyke west downhill for 300m before entering the little wood.
+Now follow the dyke west downhill for 300m before entering a little wood.
 Heading south once again a roundabout at 247911 is reached after 150 m.
-Cross the busy A814 just north of the roundabout and go through the metal self closing to join the newly built SUSTRANS path which emerges on Station Road just downhill from Garelochhead Station (If funding can be found it is hoped to formalise and improve the upper part of this link in the future).
+Cross the busy A814 just north of the roundabout and go through the metal self closing gate to join the SUSTRANS cycle path which emerges on Station Road just downhill from Garelochhead Station (If permission from Defence Estates can be obtained along with funding it is hoped to formalise and improve the upper part of this link in the future).

-Continuing on down the minor public road gives an alternative slightly longer route (4km) to the village.
+You can also reach Garelochhead from grid ref 261899 by continuing on down the minor public road.
+This gives an alternative slightly longer route (4km) to the village.
 Turn right when you reach the A814 and walk along the pavement to Garelochhead past the somewhat scary security fencing surrounding the huge Faslane Naval Base.